Towards interpretable AI with quantum annealing feature selection: Introduction

 Despite their success, DL models often behave as ``black boxes".
 Their predictions emerge from complex sequences of operations involving millions of trainable parameters, rendering internal decision processes difficult to interpret~\cite{zhang2018interpretable, buhrmester2021analysis, qamar2023understanding}.
 This lack of transparency poses a significant challenge in safety-critical applications where understanding model behavior is essential for establishing trust and accountability~\cite{doshi2017towards}.
-To address this limitation, the field of explainable AI (XAI) has emerged, offering a suite of techniques designed to inspect model outcomes and highlighting the reasoning behind specific predictions~\cite{vonder2023analysis,salih2025perspective}.
+To address this limitation, the field of explainable AI (XAI) has emerged, offering a suite of techniques designed to inspect model outcomes and highlight the reasoning behind specific predictions~\cite{vonder2023analysis,salih2025perspective}.
 XAI methods are broadly categorized into \textit{ante-hoc}, which incorporate interpretability constraints during model design, and \textit{post-hoc} approaches, which analyze trained models after the fact.

-In the field of interpretability, CNNs are relatively easy to work with since a wide set of studies have been conducted and post-hoc techniques are commonly applied to such architectures.
+In the field of interpretability, CNNs are relatively well-studied architectures, with a broad body of literature and a wide range of post-hoc techniques developed specifically for their analysis.
 Among them, gradient-based activation mapping methods have gained considerable attention.
 Examples are Grad-CAM~\cite{selvaraju2017gradcam} and Grad-CAM++\cite{chattopadhay2018gradcampp}, which compute the gradients of a target class score with respect to the final convolutional layer, producing coarse localization maps that highlight image regions that most influence the prediction.
 These methods, however, operate at an aggregate level.
 They combine contributions from all feature maps (FMs) into a single saliency visualization without disentangling the role of individual FMs within the network.
 This aggregation obscures which specific learned representation is responsible for a given prediction.